 Provisional Allotment Process

-General counselling begins in July 2025, with seat allotment results accessible through your candidate login on the official TNEA website.
+General counselling is expected to begin in July 2026 (exact dates to be announced by DoTE), with seat allotment results accessible through your candidate login on the official TNEA website.
 Allotments are based on your rank, chosen preferences, community category, and seat availability.
-Once you’re allotted a seat, download the provisional allotment order, which includes details like your college, branch, fee structure, and reporting instructions.
-Save multiple copies of this document for future use.
+Once allotted a seat, download the provisional allotment order, which includes details like your college, branch, fee structure, and reporting instructions.
+Save multiple copies of this document.

 Seat Confirmation Options

-After receiving your allotment, you’ll need to choose one of five options to confirm or modify your status:
+After receiving your allotment, you will need to choose one of five options to confirm or modify your status:

-- Accept and Join: Finalizes your allotted seat, ending your participation in counselling.
+- Accept and Join: Finalises your allotted seat, ending your participation in counselling.

 - Accept and Upward: Keeps your current seat while allowing you to compete for better options in later rounds.

 - Decline and Upward: Rejects your current allotment but keeps you eligible for subsequent rounds.
-Use this cautiously, as there’s a risk of not securing a seat later.
+Use this cautiously, as there is a risk of not securing a seat later.

 - Decline and Move to Next Round: Declines the current allotment and moves you to the next round.
 Be aware that seat availability may decrease in later rounds.